sgmurphy/wordpress-plugins/chaty/readme.txt

 13. Different channels for mobile and desktop
 14. Change chat icons’ order
 15. Change the font of your chat widget
-16. Custom chat buttons can be openned in a new tab
+16. Custom chat buttons can be opened in a new tab
 17. Launch the Chaty chat button using a JavaScript
 18. Use same chat channels more than once.
 For example, create two WhatsApp buttons
 19. Third custom chat button, link to any page or JavaScript code